lindawachira/data-analysis-projects/County Health Analytics/README.md

 ## Recommendations

-1. **Strengthen data validation at collection.** Cross-field checks (e.g., Disease vs. Gender/Age logic) would catch entry errors before they reach analysis — critical if this pipeline is later applied to real patient data.
+1. **Strengthen data validation at collection.** Cross-field checks (e.g., Disease vs. Gender/Age logic) would catch entry errors before they reach analysis.
+This is critical if this pipeline is later applied to real patient data.
 2. **Standardize missing-value conventions** across all fields to avoid undercounting data gaps.
 3. **Investigate the Nakuru cost premium** against case severity mix and facility-level pricing to determine whether it reflects real cost drivers or a data artifact.
 4. **Close the insurance reporting gap** — prioritize capturing insurance status at intake, since it currently limits confidence in any cost-by-coverage analysis.